Advertisement

 It’s not wrong.
 It’s just different in a way that removes something harder to name.

-There’s a friction in that kind of care.
-Literal friction, cloth against paint, wax against metal—and something else underneath.
+There’s a tension in that kind of care.
+Literal resistance, cloth against paint, wax against metal, and something else underneath.
 A resistance that asks you to slow down, to stay with the task longer than necessary.

 Convenience has no use for that.